 - The pressure dial on the wand is hands down the best feature on the Generac.

 - The additional attachments provide a lot of bang for the buck.

 - There’s enough cleaning power to reach second-story siding.

 - The oscillating spray pattern of the turbo nozzle removes grime and paint quickly.

-- The SpeedWash 7122 has ridiculously good fuel economy – around 5 hours on a single tank of gas.
+- The SpeedWash 7122 has outstanding fuel economy – around 5 hours on a single gas tank.